GabeScott/standard-works-vault/General Conference/2012 October - Of Regrets and Resolutions.md

 # Of Regrets and Resolutions

-*By Dieter F. Uchtdorf - Second Counselor in the First Presidency*
+By President Dieter F. Uchtdorf - *Second Counselor in the First Presidency*

 *Given in the October session of the 2012 General Conference*

+>*The more we devote ourselves to the pursuit of holiness and happiness, the less likely we will be on a path to regrets.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/10/of-regrets-and-resolutions?lang=eng)

+## Of Regrets

 President Monson, we love you.
 Thank you for the inspired and historic announcement on the building of new temples and missionary service.
 Because of them, I’m sure great blessings will come to us and to many future generations.